Drug Research Doctoral Programme - Admission Criteria and Instructions for Applicants

 5. Degree certificates and transcripts of study records

-A. If the applicant has completed the former degree(s), which make them eligible for doctoral studies at a university in Finland, the degree certificates, the transcripts of study records and other educational documents, which may be of relevance in the student selection must be attached to the electronic application form.
+a.
+If you have completed the former degree(s), which make you eligible for doctoral studies at a university in Finland, the degree certificates, the transcripts of study records and other educational documents, which may be of relevance in the student selection must be attached to the electronic application form.

-B. If the applicant has completed the former degree(s), which make him/her eligible for doctoral studies at a university abroad (i.e. outside Finland), they must attach the following items to the electronic application form:
+b.
+If you have completed the former degree(s), which make you eligible for doctoral studies at a university abroad (i.e. outside Finland), you must attach the following items to the electronic application form:

 • scanned original degree certificates (in the same language as the degree was completed in)